 The summary of significant accounting policies of the Company is presented to assist in understanding the Company's financial statements.
 The financial statements and notes are the representations of the Company's management, which is responsible for their integrity and objectivity.
-These accounting policies conform to accounting principles generally accepted in the United States of America and have been consistently applied in the preparation of the condensed consolidated financial statements herein as of and for the three-month and nine-months ended September 30, 2015.
+These accounting policies conform to accounting principles generally accepted in the United States of America and have been consistently applied in the preparation of the consolidated financial statements herein as of and for the three-month and twelve-months ended December 31, 2015 and for the year ended December 31, 2014.

-The preparation of condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
+The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting periods.
 Actual results could differ from those estimates.